dokklib/dokklib/docs/serverless-stack.md

 2. Fully outsource the operation and security of your stack to your cloud provider.
 3. Only pay for the resources that you use.

 Serverless is often equated with function-as-a-service (eg. AWS Lambda), but this characterization misses the broader point about using managed services whenever possible.
 The functions are just the glue that provides missing integrations or features.
-Think of functions as a way to customize managed services, not as a way of building web services.
+Think of functions as a way of customizing managed services, not as a way of building web services.

 ## Serverless Ops

-Outsourcing operations is the most under-appreciated aspect of the serverless stack, as we are used to constantly anticipating the failure modes of traditional services.
+Outsourcing operations is the most under-appreciated aspect of the serverless stack, as we are used to constantly anticipating failure modes of traditional cloud architectures.

 ![Probability of failure after last change for serverless and traditional architecture.](img/p-failure-after-last-change.png)